Haseeb-Qureshi/p2p_assignment/README.md

     - We should forward the message on to each of our peers (**making sure to decrement its TTL by 1**)
       - You'll need to do this by generating a new message with identical parameters, but with a different TTL, and then sending that message to each of your peers.

+To send a message, you'll need to call the `send_message_to()` function.
+It takes three arguments:
+    * `peer (int)`: The peer you're sending to
+    * `message (dict)`: The message you're sending, encoded as a dict (e.g., { "msg_type": "PONG", "ttl": 0, "data": None })
+    * `forwarded (bool)`: Whether or not this message has been forwarded to you from someone else (so we know whether to mark you as the message originator)

+Example: `send_message_to(peer=5002, message={"msg_type": "PRIME", "ttl": 1, "data": 17}, forwarded=True)`

 Once you get all of this wired up, you should be able to see all of the nodes generating Mersenne primes in concert, just like the real GIMPS!
-(Well, kind of.
-You know.)
+(Well, sort of.
+Close enough.)

 ## The message format
-Each message that your node receives will be pre-parsed for you (I handle this in the `receive` function), so you don't have to worry about parsing.
+Each message that your node receives will be pre-parsed for you (I handle this in the `receive` function, which forwards the parameters to your `respond` function), so you don't have to worry about parsing.

-Each message in this protocol has 7 parameters:
+Each message in this protocol has 6 parameters:

 * `msg_type (str)`: `PING`, `PONG`, or `PRIME`
 * `msg_id (int)`: The auto-incrementing message counter for each node.
 This allows you to dedupe messages.